MicrosoftDocs/sql-docs/docs/azure-data-studio/quickstart-sql-dw.md

 ---
 title: Connect and query with Azure Synapse Analytics
-description: This quickstart shows how to use Azure Data Studio to connect to using dedicated SQL pool in Azure Synapse Analytics and run a query. ms.prod: azure-data-studio ms.technology: azure-data-studio ms.topic: quickstart
+description: This quickstart shows connecting to a dedicated SQL pool in Azure Synapse Analytics using Azure Data Studio. ms.prod: azure-data-studio ms.technology: azure-data-studio ms.topic: quickstart